AFLplusplus/AFLplusplus/README.md

   See [docs/QuickStartGuide.md](docs/QuickStartGuide.md) if you don't have time to read this file.

+## Branches

+  The following branches exist:

+  * [master/trunk](https://github.com/AFLplusplus/AFLplusplus/) : stable state of afl++ - it is synced from dev from time to time when we are satisfied with it's stability
+  * [dev](https://github.com/AFLplusplus/AFLplusplus/tree/dev) : development state of afl++ - bleeding edge and you might catch a checkout which does not compile or has a bug. *We only accept PRs in dev!!*
+  * (any other) : experimental branches to work on specific features or testing new functionality or changes.

+  For releases, please see the [Releases](https://github.com/AFLplusplus/AFLplusplus/releases) tab.

 ## Google Summer of Code 2020 (and any other students and enthusiast developers)